-The environment, the energy, the experience—working out at your local barre studio is not the same as working out at your local gym.
+The environment, the energy, the experience—working out at your local barre studio isn't at all the same as working out at your local gym.
 It just feels different.
 There’s no turnstile to walk through, no fighting for the machine you want.
 Instead, you check in by name and get settled into your reserved spot, hassle free.
-And have you noticed they’re all dark?
+And, as you've probably noticed, they’re all dark.
 Unlike group fitness classes in gyms, premium fitness classes are almost all done in pitch darkness.
-That may not be the reason to pay $30 for a single yoga session, but it certainly does add to the appeal for the vast majority of the population, who doesn’t want to feel judged for falling out of headstand.
+That may not be the best reason to pay $30 for a single yoga session, but it certainly does add to the appeal for the vast majority of the population, who doesn’t want to feel judged for falling out of a headstand.

-Plus, the classes are small; it’s a more intimate setting—similar to private or personalized training sessions that afford you more person-to-person attention.
+Not to mention, the classes are small; it’s a more intimate and friendly setting—similar to private or personalized training sessions that afford you more person-to-person attention.
 This sort of environment fosters a sense of community.

 Finally, the instructors.
 With a $30-plus price tag per class, you expect to get the best of the best.
 Which is why companies like SoulCycle and OrangeTheory Fitness spend a lot of money recruiting the cream of the crop.
 At SoulCycle, that means lengthy auditions (yes, auditions), followed by eight weeks of classroom training and two weeks of community rides.
 While the companies are pretty tight-lipped about the exact wages for their instructors, most studios pay between $55 and $150 per class, which is higher than the going rate at most gyms.

 This seems obvious.
 Yes, you’re paying for the workout (duh), but the theory behind the pricy boutique workouts is that you work harder in a class you know you’re paying a good amount of money for.
-Similarly, you’re less likely to cancel on a workout you shelled out your hard-earned cash for than one you can miss without consequences—that alone is enough to explain the premium (for some people).
+Similarly, you’re less likely to cancel on a workout you shelled out a decent amount of hard-earned cash for than one you can miss without consequences—that alone is enough to justify the premium for some people.
 And if you thought variety was the spice of life, apparently you were wrong.
 The other point often cited for high prices is that people are willing to pay more for focused workouts, ones specifically targeted to their goals.

 (We’re still a little fuzzy on how paying more gets you less, but more on that in the final, paramount point below.)

 The bottom line is fitness has become a luxury commodity.
-You can carry a handbag from Target or can you carry a Céline purse—both will proficiently tote your lipsticks and credit cards, but there’s a reason you spend hundreds (er, thousands) of dollars on a luxury handbag (and it’s not because it does a better job of holding your belongings).
-That’s not to say that you get a better workout at SoulCycle than you do at 24-Hour Fitness, but you’re paying for something entirely different.
-In today’s state of athleisure showing at fashion week, designer sneaker collaborations selling out in seconds, and $10-a-pop juice bars on every corner, fitness is no longer a mundane activity—it’s a luxury.
+You can carry a handbag from Target or can you carry a Céline purse—both will proficiently tote your lipsticks and credit cards, but there’s a reason you spend thousands of dollars on a luxury handbag, (and it’s not because it does a better job of holding your belongings).
+That’s not to say that you do or don't get a better workout at SoulCycle than you do at 24-Hour Fitness, but you’re paying for something entirely different.
+In today’s world where athleisure is shown at fashion week, designer sneaker collaborations sell out in seconds, and $10-a-pop juice bars are on every corner, fitness is no longer a mundane activity—it’s a luxury.

-These elite fitness studios bank on our tendencies to equate price with value, and we do (at the least enough of us do).
+Elite fitness studios bank on our tendencies to equate price with value, and as it turns out, we do (at the least enough of us do).
 It turns out the higher rates aren’t a deterrent—they’re part of the draw.